 That piece of luscious green land emerging from the sea, just off the shore of the sculpted city, is the island of Lokrum.
 Looking at it from afar, it seems like an oasis imbued by the everlasting stillness and peace, a place from ancient myths.
 The exuberant forest of pine trees covers the crude limestone rock, their branches leaning and almost touching the calm surface of the sea.
-Not until one steps onto the soft ground of Lokrum, coated with pine needles, and soaks in its mystical atmosphere, can the real beauty of this place be discovered.
-Lokrum is a true paradise on Earth, uninhabited by people, although it wasn't always like that.
-Today, its main residents are families of magnificent peacocks, symbols of beauty and prosperity of the old times.
+Not until one steps onto the soft ground of Lokrum, coated with pine needles, and soaks in its mystical atmosphere, can the beauty of this place be discovered.
+Lokrum is a real paradise on Earth, uninhabited by people, although it wasn't always like that.
+Today, its residents are families of magnificent peacocks, symbols of beauty and prosperity of the old times.
 Some critters such as small rabbits, squirrels and other birds can be spotted in the thick vegetation, too.
-A small salt lake, named the Dead Sea, lays in the southern part of the island, embraced by the surrounding rocks and trees, while the northern part of Lokrum is a hill crowned with the tower called Fort Royal that presents the breathtaking views of Dubrovnik area.
+A salt lake, not too big, named the Dead Sea, lays in the southern part of the island, embraced by the surrounding rocks and trees.
+In contrast, the northern part of Lokrum is a hill crowned with the tower called Fort Royal that presents the breathtaking views of Dubrovnik.

 In the past, the monks always warned the people in the city if the enemy ships were approaching, by lighting bonfires at the peak of the island.
 They served the Republic well, but also the poor and the old, not just the rich.
 Many nobles found their final resting place in the sanctuary of Lokrum.

-The first time that their harmony and peace were disturbed was in the spring of 1667 when the strong and deadly tremor of the ground hit Dubrovnik and its surroundings, thus destroying not only the beautiful city and its sumptuous palaces and churches and killing several thousand people, but also damaging the monastery on Lokrum and completely ruining its old church.
-After this great catastrophe, they never fully recovered and in the coming years their income decreased considerably.
+The first time that their harmony and peace were disturbed was in the spring of 1667.
+The strong and deadly tremor of the ground hit Dubrovnik and its surroundings, thus destroying not only the beautiful city and its sumptuous palaces and churches, but also damaging the monastery on Lokrum and completely ruining its old church.
+After this great catastrophe, they never fully recovered, and in the coming years, their income decreased considerably.

 “Cursed be anyone who should claim Lokrum for his own pleasure!”